Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/athena.md

    For more information about the AWS credentials, please take a look at this [Amazon article](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).

- 3. *(Optional)* **Workgroup**: choosing one of your workgroups from the dropdown is *optional*.
+ 3. *(Optional)* **Workgroup**: choosing one of your workgroups from the drop-down is *optional*.
 If you don't specify a workgroup, then the *primary* workgroup (which is the default workgroup in your Athena account) will be automatically selected.

  4. *(Optional)* **Query result location**: this is the directory in *Amazon S3* where the results of your query will be stored.
 You need to provide a valid *S3* path, e.g.: *s3://query-results-bucket/folder/*.
 If you don't explicitly specify the path in this dialog, the results will be stored in the output location specified in the selected/default workgroup.
 If there is no output location created in the workgroup, your Athena query will fail.